 When enabled, the optimizer performs the following tasks when a query is executed:

 Rewrite the query if necessary, in the same manner as the previous rules-based optimizer.

 Use the distribution histogram and index statistics to estimate the selectivity of a predicate — that is, the number of documents that the optimizer expects to retrieve which satisfy this predicate.

 Use the selectivity to estimate the cardinality — that is, the number of documents remaining after all applicable predicates are applied.

 Use the cardinality to estimate the cost of different access paths.

 Compare the costs and generate a query execution plan with the lowest cost.

-As described above, the cost-based optimizer can choose the optimal join method for each join, and rewrites the query to use the optimal join ordering.
+As described above, the cost-based optimizer can choose the optimal join method for each join, but does not yet rewrite the query to use the optimal join ordering.

 The optimizer adds cost and cardinality estimates to every step in the query plan.
 You can see these estimates using the EXPLAIN command.
 Refer to the documentation for the UPDATE STATISTICS statement to see examples of how to generate optimizer statistics, and queries that use these optimizer statistics to calculate cost information in order to generate a query plan.